-U.S. Postal Service, Facing Attacks By Donald Trump, Arrested His Former Campaign Adviser Steve Bannon
+US Postal Service, Facing Attacks By Donald Trump, Arrested His Former Campaign Adviser Steve Bannon

-Donald Trump has leveled a number of attacks against the U.S. Postal Service in recent weeks, calling it a “joke” and publicly opposing funding increases to help the agency weather the impact of the coronavirus and handle an expected surge in mail-in voting in the fall’s presidential election.
+Donald Trump has leveled a number of attacks against the U.S. Postal Service in recent weeks, calling it a “joke” and publicly opposing funding increases to help the agency weather the impact of the coronavirus and handle an expected surge in mail-in voting in this fall’s presidential election.

 On Thursday, it was the service’s inspections unit that helped to carry out the arrest of Steve Bannon, the former chief strategist for Trump’s 2016 campaign and a major architect of many of his key focus areas.
-As Bloomberg noted, the postal service’s role in Bannon’s arrest on a series of mail fraud charges intensified the debate over what critics see as improper attacks on the agency by Trump and his allies with a goal of hindering its ability to handle mail-in voting, which Trump has attacked as ripe for fraud.
+As Bloomberg noted, the Postal Service’s role in Bannon’s arrest on a series of mail fraud charges intensified the debate over what critics see as improper attacks on the agency by Trump and his allies with a goal of hindering its ability to handle mail-in voting, which Trump has attacked as ripe for fraud.

+As The Inquisitr reported, Bannon was arrested on Thursday while aboard a 150-foot yacht off the coast of Connecticut, an operation that involved not only post office investigators, but also the U.S. Coast Guard.
+Bannon is charged with a series of crimes related to a private fundraiser to build the wall along the U.S.-Mexico border that was a key pledge of Trump’s 2016 campaign.

-As the report noted, many of the president’s critics took to social media to take not of the irony of the post office facing attacks by the president carrying out an investigation that led to the detainment of his former top adviser.
+As the report noted, many of the president’s critics took to social media to take note of the irony of the post office, which has faced attacks by the president, carrying out an investigation that led to the detainment of his former top adviser.
 Others saw the investigation as proof of the important contributions of an agency that earlier in the week Trump had described as “failing for many decades.”

 The U.S. Post Office (System) has been failing for many decades.
 We simply want to MAKE THE POST OFFICE GREAT AGAIN, while at the same time saving billions of dollars a year for American Taxpayers.
 Dems don’t have a clue! @USPostOffice911